MicrosoftDocs/PowerShell-Docs/reference/6/CimCmdlets/Get-CimSession.md

 This command first creates CIM sessions by using New-CimSession, and then gets the CIM sessions by using Get-CimSession.

-### Example 2: Get the CIM sessions from a specific computer
+### Example 2: Get the CIM sessions to a specific computer

 ```powershell
 PS C:\> Get-CimSession -ComputerName Server02